-Medium-bodied, wonderfully smooth, slightly tart acidity, with bright citric flavor notes and subtle grapefruit in the finish.
+Medium-bodied, wonderfully smooth, slightly tart acidity, with bright citrus flavor notes and subtle grapefruit in the finish.

 Taste liquid beauty and earthly pleasure.